Para Siempre: Singles

-On August 10, 2007, "Estos Celos" ("This Jealousy") was released in México and United States as the lead single from the album.
-It peaked at number three in the Billboard Hot Latin Tracks, spent 40 weeks on the chart,.
+On August 10, 2007, "Estos Celos" ("This Jealousy") was released in Mexico and United States as the lead single from the album.
+It peaked at number three in the Billboard Hot Latin Tracks, spent 40 weeks on the chart.
 "Estos Celos" ranked 28th in 2007 and 5th in 2008 in the Billboard Hot Regional Mexican Songs Year-end charts and its ringtone has been one on the top two sellers for Sony BMG Norte since the album release.
 In Colombia, broadcast of a cover version of this single performed by 'El Cape' Medina and Sneider Geles—recorded in vallenato style and included on the album Por Siempre y Para Siempre—was not allowed by the Colombian Music Association.
 The song was recorded without a planned commercial release, and the album recorded by Medina and Geles was only given to their friends, but the song unexpectedly achieved success on the Internet and some radio stations in Colombia.
 'Cape' Medina said that the song may have been restricted out of the original Mexican publisher's jealousy.
 This version can still be found on file sharing websites and in the video sharing website YouTube.
-The second single released, "La Derrota" ("The Defeat"), peaked at number seven in the Hot Latin Tracks chart and number one in México and Colombia.
-The third single, "Para Siempre", was featured as the main theme for the Mexican telenovela Fuego En La Sangre and hit the number two spot in the Latin charts in United States and number one in México and Colombia.
-The fourth single yielded from the album was "Un Millón de Primaveras" which did not chart in United States, but peaked at number one in México and Colombia.
+The second single released, "La Derrota" ("The Defeat"), peaked at number seven in the Hot Latin Tracks chart and number one in Mexico and Colombia.
+The third single, "Para Siempre", was featured as the main theme for the Mexican telenovela Fuego En La Sangre and hit the number two spot in the Latin charts in United States and number one in Mexico and Colombia.
+The fourth single yielded from the album was "Un Millón de Primaveras" which did not chart in United States, but peaked at number one in Mexico and Colombia.
 On the Billboard Year-end charts of 2008, Vicente Fernández appeared three times within the Top 25 with three singles from this release: the title track ranked at number six, "Estos Celos" at number 10 and "La Derrota" ended at number 25.
 The ringtones for "Estos Celos" and "Para Siempre" received a platinum certification for sales over 25,000 units.